ForthScriptLang/forthscript/README.md

 [False]#
 ```
 ### Strings
-Like in python, Java, C#, etc the strings in Pila are immutable.
+Like in python, Java, C#, etc the strings in ForthScript are immutable.
 All values of String Type just point to string pool, where all strings are interned.
 Like numbers and booleans, when interpreted as an instruction, the reference to the stirngs will be pushed on the evaluation stack.

-Unlike many other programming languages, strings in Pila are represented as 4 byte char arrays (UTF-32).
+Unlike many other programming languages, strings in ForthScript are represented as 4 byte char arrays (UTF-32).
 There may be some issues with encodings, especially on Windows, where UTF-8 is not a default encoding, but it should be fixed with good encoding library soon.
 Stay tuned.
 ```
 []# "Hello, world"
 ["Hello, world"]#